v-gilbert/quantumbenchmarkzoo/README.md

-# ULX Documentation
+# Quantum benchmark Zoo

-The official documentation for the [ULX admin mod](https://github.com/TeamUlysses/ulx) for Garry’s Mod!
+The official documentation for quantum benchmark zoo (https://github.com/v-gilbert/quantumbenchmarkzoo)

 ## Contributing

 You can help improve the documentation!

-- [Open an issue](https://github.com/Timmy/ulx-docs/issues/new) to report an error or make a suggestion.
+- [Open an issue](https://github.com/v-gilbert/quantumbenchmarkzoo/issues/new) to report an error or make a suggestion.
-- [Create a pull request](https://github.com/Timmy/ulx-docs/issues/new) to propose changes to the documentation.
+- [Create a pull request](https://github.com/v-gilbert/quantumbenchmarkzoo/issues/new) to propose changes to the documentation.

 ## Building